Azure/azure-functions-devops-build/README.md

 Several things need to be setup before you can run the tests:
 1. Signed into the az cli.
 You can do this by using `az login`.
 2. Since this directly deploys to azure functions, [create an azure functions functionapp using the azure portal](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).
 You need to make a functionapp for these tests to successfully run and make sure you record the details of the subscription name, project name, application type and storage name.
-3. Create a _config.py file with all the needed details in the tests folder.
-You can follow the tests/_config_example.py file in the tests folder to see what information you need.
+3. Follow the tests/_config_example.py file, create a tests/_config.py with your own testing environment.
-4. Run the tests using end to end tests using end_to_end_test.cmd
+4. Run the full test suite using `python -m tests.suite`
 5. To run specific manager tests run `python -m tests.{NAME_OF_MANAGER}` eg. `python -m tests.test_builder_manager`

 ## Contributing